trc492/Ftc2018RelicRecovery/TeamCode/src/main/java/team3543/readme.md

 Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
-In all cases, the desired sample(s) needs to be copied into your team's module to be used.
+In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.

 This is done inside Android Studio directly, using the following steps: